Bus and tram in Florence: how to use public transport

 Public transport to Florence Airport

 To go from the airport to the city center and vice versa, the fastest and cheapest method is to use the T2 – Vespucci tram line.
 With 1.70 euros and a journey of about 20 minutes the problem is solved.
-The T2 – Vespucci line starts at Fortezza da Basso (very close to Santa Maria Novella station) and ends right at Florence Peretola Amerigo Vespucci airport.
+The T2 – Vespucci line starts at piazza San Marco (a few steps away from the Duomo), the hits the Fortezza da Basso (close to Santa Maria Novella station) and ends right at Florence Peretola Amerigo Vespucci airport.

 Hop-on hop-off bus